ZuperZeus/CSC360a3_testimg/root/readme.txt/readme.txt

     └── subdirAB
         └── hello_world.py

-17 directories, 7 files
+17 directories, 11 files

-foo is the same as in test.img hello_world is a single line containing "Hello World!" readme.txt is this file lorem_ipsum is placeholder text
+file[1-4] have a single character, their respective number foo.txt is the same as in test.img hello_world.txt is a single line containing "Hello World!" readme.txt is this file lorem_ipsum is placeholder text
-2000_zeroes is 2000 "0" characters in one line
+2000_zeroes.txt is 2000 "0" characters in one line
-count_to_2048 is 2048 lines, each with its own index hello_world.py is a single line containing "print("Hello World!")"
+count_to_2048.txt is 2048 lines, each containing its own index hello_world.py is a single line containing "print("Hello World!")"